Molasses Oatmeal Bread

 - Melted butter, optional

 - In a large bowl, combine 3 cups flour, oats, All-Bran, wheat germ, yeast and salt.
 In a saucepan, heat the water, molasses and butter to 120°-130°.
 Add to dry ingredients; beat until smooth.
 Stir in enough remaining flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
-Place in two greased 9-in. x 5-in. loaf pans.
+Place in two greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 45 minutes.
 Bake at 375° for 35-40 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Brush tops with butter if desired.
-Yield: 2 loaves.